sferna10/Employee-Tracker-Database/README.md

 ## Description

-A very easy and useful command-line database  designed for company's tracking and management of personel.
+A very easy and useful command-line database designed for the company's tracking and management of personnel.

 ## Table of Contents